 How to Disable Remote Access to Kodi

-You just need to change some settings within the Kodi app.
-Username is kodi and o for remote access mode is set to “admin” by default.
+You just need to change some settings within the Kodi application.
+The username is kodi and the password for the remote access feature is set to "admin" by default.

 You need to change the password or completely disable the feature.